Developing Plug-ins for iConquer

 cd /Library/Application\ Support/iConquer/

 Restart iConquer to discover new plug-ins.
 Maps will appear in the Map menu, and players will appear in the player popup menus in the New Game dialog.
-Maps can be reloaded by selecting them again from the Map menu, but you must restart iConquer to reload player code.
+Maps can be reloaded by selecting them again from the Map menu, but you must restart iConquer to reload players.

 Submitting your plug-in